The demand for specific types of healthcare professionals changes daily, but the following areas are consistently ranked as high-need.

 Salary ranges vary depending on the level of demand for a specific profession, specialty, or location.
 The income of a traveling healthcare professional is often much higher than a full-time professional in the same position.

-Employees can register with our online ADP portal to view pay stubs, make changes to tax documents, update contact information, etc.
+Employees can register with our online portal to view pay stubs, make changes to tax documents, update contact information, etc.

 If you have been injured on the job, contact Medcor immediately at 1-800-775-5866.
 A specially trained RN is available 24/7 to assist you every step of the way.
 Medcor will accurately assess your needs and direct your call to the appropriate off-site area if needed.